 The most important flavor of the salt baked chicken comes from two sources, the sand ginger and the smoke of the salt.

 The smoky flavor of the salt baked chicken is significantly more intense for those chicken baked in the wok.
-The main reason is that the heat generated by the wok is higher than the oven.
-I use 250°C to bake the chicken in the oven but still, no match with the smoky aroma permeates the kitchen when I use the wok over minimum heat.
+The main reason is that the heat generated by the wok is higher than in the oven.
+I use 250°C to bake the chicken in the oven but still, not match the smoky aroma that permeates the kitchen when I use the wok over minimum heat.

 Result: Using the wok to bake the chicken is hands-down.